DawidSitnik/Investment-Strategy-With-Self-Organizing-Maps/README.md

 character of the investor and his inclination towards taking the risk.

 ### Data
-To make our model working correctly we need to operate on the stocks which has
+To make our model working correctly we need to operate on the stocks which has significant fluctuations in their prices.
+In an opposite case, it is highly probable that we would mark every moment in the timeseries as 'hold'.

+The example companies which has been chosen comes from stock exchanges like: HKG (Hong-Kong), NASDAQ (USA) and WSE (Polish).
+The market summary of each company can be seen at the pictures above: